HemalathaRamanujam2022/us_accidents_analysis/README.md

 -   Go to the [setup](setup/README.md) folder.
 Follow the instructions under "ReadMe" section on that page.

 Terraform
--   Follow the instructions on this page "terraform" and execute all the steps.
+-   Follow the instructions on this page [terraform](infrastructure/terraform) and execute all the steps.

 Orchestration and Data transformation
 -   Follow the instructions on this page "mage" and execute all the steps.